DF-41

 The Dongfeng-41 or DF-41 (東風-41 (东风-41, East Wind-41); NATO reporting name: CH-SS-20; previously reported as CSS-10) is a fourth-generation Chinese solid-fuelled road-mobile intercontinental ballistic missile operated by the People's Liberation Army Rocket Force (formerly the Second Artillery Corps).
 DF-41 is the fourth generation of the Dongfeng series strategic missiles developed by China.
 The missile was officially unveiled at the China National Day military parade on 1 October 2019.

 Design

 Range of various Chinese missiles (2007).
 The DF-41 has a similar range to the DF-5A (purple).

 The missile reportedly has an operational range between 12000 to 15000 km.
 It is believed to have a top speed of Mach 25, and to be capable of MIRV delivery (up to 10).
 The development of the MIRV technology is reported to be in response to the deployment of the United States national missile defense system which degrades China's nuclear deterrence capability.
 The project started in 1986, and may now be coupled with the JL-3 program.

-Though there have been reports that the DF-41 can carry 3 to 8 warheads, analysts think it most likely carries only three warheads, with the additional payload used for many penetration aids.
+In 2018, Bulletin of the Atomic Scientists reported that the DF-41 could carry 3 to 8 warheads, but likely only three warheads with penetration aids.
+The Center for Strategic and International Studies reported a payload of ten warheads in 2024.